norhe/vault-transit-rewrap-example/README.md

 - [Docker](https://docs.docker.com/install/)

 ## Challenge
 Vault's transit engine, sometimes referred to as Encryption As A Service, encrypts data.
 Applications can use Vault to encrypt and decrypt sensitive data.
 Both small amounts of arbitrary data, and large files such as images, can be protected with the transit engine.
-Transit can eliminate or augment TDE with databases, encrypt bucket contents, etc.
+Transit can augment or eliminate the need for TDE with databases, it can encrypt bucket/volume/disk contents, etc.

 One of  the benefits of using EAAS with Vault is the ability to easily rotate keys.
-Keys can be rotated by a human, or the process can be automated using cron, a CI pipeline, or some other tool to interact the key rotation API endpoint.
+Keys can be rotated by a human, or the process can be automated using cron, a CI pipeline, a periodic Nomad batch job, Kubernetes Job, etc, to interact the key rotation API endpoint.
 Each key has a version associated with it.
 Vault maintains this versioned keyring, and the operator can decide what the minimum version allowed is for decryption operations.
 When data is encrypted using Vault the resultant ciphertext is prepended with the version of key used to encrypt it.
 The following example shows data that was encrypted using the fourth version of a particular key:
 ```
 vault:v4:ueizdCqCJ/YhowQSvmJyucnLfIUMd4S/nLTpGTcz64HXoY69dwOrqerFzOlhqg==
 ```